MarcSkovMadsen/data_models_analytics/backend/apps/docs/source/installation.rst

     cookiecutter https://github.com/pydanny/cookiecutter-django

 - As timezone I use 'Europe/Copenhagen'
-- To create the datase I had to do run
+- To create the datase I had to run

 .. code-block:: bash